-Fig 2.
+Figure 2.
 Anchor Points

-Snow loading
+3.8 Snow loading

-All Swift Leisure Lodges are designed to withstand a snow loading of 1500pa (pascals).
-This equates to Grade B - see below.
-To withstand this snow loading the following method of supporting the Leisure Lodge when sited must be carried out.
+All Swift RPHs are designed to withstand a snow loading of 1500pa (pascals) which equates to Grade B (see below).

+To withstand this snow loading the following method of supporting the RPH when sited must be carried out.

 The main longitudinal chassis beams should be supported by concrete blocks where cross braced on either side of the axle.
-An axle stand should be placed underneath the cross bracing between the concrete blocks and the corner steadies in four positions as shown in Fig. 3 (page 17).
+An axle stand should be placed underneath the cross bracing between the concrete blocks and the corner steadies in four positions as shown in Figure 3 (page 18).

-Great caution should be used when cleaning snow from the roof of the Leisure Lodge.
-See page 36 for advice on access to roofs.
+Great caution should be used when cleaning snow from the roof of the RPH.